Anxiety Disorders

 Some types of anxiety disorders include:

-• Post-Traumatic Stress Disorder (PTSD) affects 7.7 million adults in the U.S. PTSD is triggered by experiencing or witnessing a traumatic event.
-It is characterized by symptoms such as flashbacks, nightmares, severe anxiety, and uncontrollable thoughts about the event.
+Post-Traumatic Stress Disorder (PTSD) affects 7.7 million adults in the United States.
+PTSD is triggered by experiencing or witnessing a traumatic event (or events).
+It is characterized by symptoms such as flashbacks, nightmares, severe anxiety, and uncontrollable thoughts about the experiences.
 These symptoms can significantly disrupt daily life and may persist for months or even years after the traumatic event has occurred.

 How can Delve help with Anxiety Disorders?